chiku-samugari/screen-keybind/README.md

 We need a variation of escape key that can trigger the transition to the *normal* mode in order to utilize key bindings introduced in the previous subsection.
-Although such mode transition key has been already introduced during the previous subsection, the most ordinary way is add a transition key to *screen* mode as follows:
+Although such mode transition key has been already introduced during previous subsections, the most ordinary way is add a transition key to *screen* mode as follows:

     {screen normal [^r]}